culinary-code/algemeen/Wiki Pages.md

   - DEVELOPMENT_MODE: A boolean "true" or "false" as strings which will switch the frontend to less safer http calls instead of https with simplified login steps to make development for the app way easier.
 DO NOT LEAVE THIS ON "false" IN DEPLOYMENT!

 - ## Backend
+  All environment variables should be set in the run configuration.
+In Rider this can be done through Run > Edit configurations > + (for a new configuration) > Select .NET Project > inside the "Environment variables" all of these should be set.

+  We have provided a text file with default values that can be changed but be aware that Rider puts '\' before special characters when importing these which should be removed.
   - ASPNETCORE_ENVIRONMENT=Development;                         # Development, Staging, Production
   - ASPNETCORE_HTTPS_PORT=443;
   - ASPNETCORE_URLS=https://0.0.0.0:7098\;http://0.0.0.0:5114;